Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \begin{defn} An \emph{admissible isotopy} of a surface with respect to a \ths{} is an isotopy of the surface in the manifold that fixes the forbidden region $\mathcal{I}$ as a set.
 A \emph{normal isotopy} of a normal surface in a \ths{} is an isotopy of the surface in the manifold that fixes each of $\mathcal{I}$, $\mathcal{H}^{k}$ for each $k$, and $\mathcal{H^P}$ as a set. \end{defn}

-\begin{defn} A normal surface in a \ths{} with forbidden region $\mathcal{I}$ is \emph{\pns{}} if it has two components that are normally isotopic, or it has a component $F$ such that there is a connected component $I$ of the forbidden region, with a collar $C(I)\cong I\times [0, 1]$, such that $F$ is normally isotopic to $I\times \{1\}$ in $C(I)$. \end{defn}
+\begin{defn} A normal surface in a \ths{} with forbidden region $\mathcal{I}$ is \emph{\pns{}} if it has two components that are normally isotopic, or it has a component $F$ that is normally isotopic to one component of the horizontal boundary of a small collar of a component $I$ of the forbidden region. \end{defn}

-The motivation for \ths{}s is that their complexity does not grow fast when we cut along a normal surface.
-We give the normalisation procedure in the appendix (Procedure~\ref{procedure:normalisation}) and show that it terminates, and in Proposition~\ref{prop:cannormaliseincompressiblesurfaces} prove that if a surface $F$ is incompressible and $\del$-incompressible in an irreducible and $\del$-irreducible 3-manifold $M$ with a \ths{} $\mathcal{H}$ such that $F$ is disjoint from the forbidden region and no component of $F$ is a sphere or disc or entirely contained in a parallelity piece, then $F$ is isotopic to a normal surface.
+We give the normalisation procedure in the appendix (Procedure~\ref{procedure:normalisation}) and show that it terminates in Proposition~\ref{prop:normalisationterminates}.
+We then prove the following.

+\begin{restatable*}{prop}{cannormaliseincompressiblesurfaces} Let $F$ be an incompressible $\del$-incompressible properly-embedded surface in an irreducible $\del$-irreducible manifold $M$ with \ths{} $\mathcal{H}$, disjoint from the forbidden region, such that no component is a trivial sphere or disc or is entirely contained in a parallelity piece.
+Then $F$ is admissibly isotopic to a normal surface. \end{restatable*}